How often does the group meet?

 - Upon approval, the raiser will be expected to attend all meetings and be available for puppy sitting within the group for the waiting period before receiving their puppy.

-To obtain the name and phone number of the contact person in our group, fill out the Puppy Raising Volunteer Interest Request form or call Guide Dogs For The Blind at 800-295-4050 and ask for puppy raising.
+To obtain the name and phone number of the contact person in our group, you can call Guide Dogs For The Blind at 800-295-4050 and ask for puppy raising, or fill out: